TosbackCgusBridge-Bot/CGUs-versions/Cabelas/Privacy Policy.md

 If you are a registered user of the web site, you can manage many aspects of your registration information.
 If your information changes, you may correct or update the information by making the changes on our member information page.
 For security reasons, however, some parts of your information may not be changed online and may require you to call or write to us in order to verify your identity before such changes can be made.
 We will respond to your request within a reasonable timeframe.
 To request that we no longer use your information to provide our services, the removal of your testimonial, or the removal of your information from a blog or public forum, please contact us via our Customer Service email address.

 INFORMATION ABOUT THE CLUB® Visa® PROGRAM
-The Cabela's CLUB Visa is issued by our affiliate, World's Foremost Bank.
-When you apply for a Cabela's CLUB Visa card on cabelas.com, we submit your information to World's Foremost Bank to process your credit application.
-To view World's Foremost Bank's privacy policy, please click here.
+The Cabela's CLUB Visa is issued by Capital One Bank (USA), N.A. ("Capital One").
+When you apply for a Cabela's CLUB Visa card on cabelas.com, we submit your information to Capital One to process your credit application.
+To view Capital One's privacy notice, please click here.

 CHANGES TO THIS PRIVACY POLICY
 We reserve the right to modify this privacy policy at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page prior to the change becoming effective.